GregoryConrad/rearch-dart/README.md

 Accordingly, rearch allows you to *simply* define functions of state + side effects for creating both state and UI, and in doing so allows you to create applications of great scale.
-Also because of this insight, I'd argue rearch is
-*the most testable state management solution available for Flutter today*.
+Also because of this insight, I'd argue that rearch is *the most testable approach to building applications today*.
 With rearch, all of your capsule/widget code will be pure functions (despite having arbitrary side effects!), and you will *never need complicated mocks*.